amethyst/rustrogueliketutorial/book/src/chapter_27.md

     3. We insert a spawn into the `spawn_points` map, listing both the index and a random roll on the spawn table.
     4. We remove the entry we just used from `areas` - that way, we *can't* accidentally pick it again.
 Note that we're not checking to see if the array is empty: in step 6 above, we guaranteed that we won't spawn more entities than we have room for, so (at least in theory) that particular bug can't happen!

-The best way to test this is to uncomment out the `random_builder` code (and comment the `CellularAutomotaBuilder` entry) and give it a go.
+The best way to test this is to uncomment out the `random_builder` code (and comment the `CellularAutomataBuilder` entry) and give it a go.
 It should play just like before.
 Once you've tested it, go back to always spawning the map type we're working on.

 ## Grouped placement in our map - Enter the Voronoi!